MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   FIX: #155 DynSwitch

 ### 1.7.1 (2024-06-10)

--   Fix: Delete Messages
+-   FIX: Delete Messages
--   Fix: Add new row in action
+-   FIX: Add new row in action
--   Fix: Error setState "value.includes is not a function"
+-   FIX: Error setState "value.includes is not a function"
--   #144 Add new feature in setState: Now it is possible to set a static Value with a dynamic Value from id
+-   FIX: #144 Add new feature in setState: Now it is possible to set a static Value with a dynamic Value from id

 ### 1.7.0 (2024-05-11)